amaysim-au/amaysim-logger-ruby/README.md

 ## Correlation ID
 Correlation ID is automatically generated if `Correlation-ID` header is not set.
 Otherwise the correlation id provided in the HTTP header will be used.

+Please ensure the correlation id is passed to downstream systems so we can link a request through multiple microservices